"Prognosis? It's about six months. I'm sorry."

 Stats available at the time suggested a 5 year survival rate of <1%.

+So just because doctors give you six months, it doesn't make it true.
 But it hasn't been easy.
 During that time, we've had many downs and many ups.
 We've learned a lot as a family.

 I've learned a lot as a caregiver.